 In this episode of The C.A.P.
 Podcast, I chat with Robyn Hatcher, actress, voiceover artist, writer, expert communications guest for Huffpost Live, about “Actor Types” and how they can help you be more powerful in your business and be a more effective speaker.
-Robyn has created a groundbreaking approach to breaking barriers for people who […]
+Robyn has created a groundbreaking approach to […]

 Tag Archives: presentations